artmetla/DejaView/docs/case-studies/memory.md

 While it is running, take a photo if you are following along.

-Pull the file using `adb pull /data/misc/perfetto-traces/trace ~/mem-trace` and upload to the [Perfetto UI](https://ui.perfetto.dev).
+Pull the file using `adb pull /data/misc/dejaview-traces/trace ~/mem-trace` and upload to the [DejaView UI](https://ui.perfetto.dev).
 This will show overall stats about system [ION](#ion) usage, and per-process stats to expand.
 Scroll down (or Ctrl-F for) to `com.google.android.GoogleCamera` and expand.
 This will show a timeline for various memory stats for camera.